ssciwr/predicTCR/README_DEV.md

 ## Run locally with docker compose

+Requires docker and docker compose.

-Clone the repo:
+1. clone the repo:

 ```sh
 git clone https://github.com/ssciwr/predicTCR.git
 cd predicTCR
 ```

-Generate a SSL cert/key pair:
+2. generate a SSL cert/key pair:

 ```
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365 -nodes -subj '/CN=localhost'
 ```

-To build and run the website locally in docker containers on your computer:
+3. build and run the website locally in docker containers on your computer:

 ```sh
 docker compose up --build
 ```

+The website is then served at https://localhost/
+(note that the SSL keys are self-signed keys and your browser will still warn about the site being insecure.)

 ### SSL